varkiwi/git3-client/README.md

         email = author email
         name = author name
         IdentityFile = path to private key in pem format.
 It has to be the absolute path!
-No $HOME or similar stuff in it
+No $HOME or similar stuff in it Web3StorageApiKey = APIKey
 ```
 Set the values according to your needs.
+The `Web3StorageApiKey` can be obtained from https://web3.storage/.
+Just create an account and copy the API key from the settings page.

 #### Repository config
 If you want to use a different configuration for each repository, just add a `config` file into the `.git/` in your repository and add the same entries as in the `~/.gitconfig` file.